 If your model railroad hardware is supposed to connect to a computer via a traditional RS232 serial connection, but your computer doesn't have any RS232 ports, what do you do?
-This is becoming more common as new computers are sold with USB ports instead of RS232 serial ports.
+This is becoming more common as computers since 2000 are sold with USB ports instead of RS232 serial ports.

-Other companies, such as Belkin, market adapters under their own name, and you can often find off-brand adapters at your local computer store.
+- Other companies, such as Belkin, market adapters under their own name, and you can often also find off-brand adapters at your local computer store for as little as $10.

 Many DCC systems don't require very much of their serial ports, and in that case any adapter will probably work.
 But some DCC systems require either special baud rates and/or RS232 control leads that not all adapters can provide.
 The rest of this page addresses those special cases.

-There are other Keyspan USB adapters who are known to not work with the MS100.
+There are other Keyspan USB Adapter models that are known to NOT work with the MS100.
 In particular, the Macintosh Dual Serial adapter which provides two Macintosh DIN-8 serial ports does not provide the power needed by the MS100.
 (More details)

 Users have reported that a Belkin adapter wouldn't work with a MS100 because it could not provide the special baud rate needed.